Evaluating Semantic Variation in Text-to-Image Synthesis: A Causal Perspective: Semantic Variation Evaluation for Text-to-Image Synthesis

 \subsection{The Causality between textual and visual semantic variations}

-Fig. \ref{fig:causal_inference_3_factors} illustrates the causal relationship between input and output semantic variations. $T$ is the text input, serving as the input variable, while $I$ is the generated image, acting as a mediator. $S$ is the text-image alignment score, influenced by both $T$ and $I$, and serves as an intermediate result variable. $\gamma^{I}$ denotes visual semantic variation and is the final comparison result variable. $f(\cdot)$ is an exogenous variable representing a T2I model that maps $T$ to $I$. $S(\cdot)$ is an exogenous variable representing a scoring function that maps $T$ and $I$ to $S$.
-The dashed line between $S$ and $\gamma^{I}$ indicates their derived relationship: $\gamma^{I}$ is the difference between two $S$ values under different output conditions, representing the comparative result of the alignment scores when the image changes.

-According to the causal inference theory, we define the average causal effect (ACE) of textual semantic variations on visual semantic variations as the SemVarEffect score.
+According to causal inference theory, we define the average causal effect (ACE) of textual semantic variations on visual semantic variations as the SemVarEffect score.
+It quantifies the influence of input semantic variations on output semantic variations.
 As shown in Fig. \ref{fig:causal_inference_3_factors}, the sentence $T$ serves as an independent variable that influences the generated image $I$.
 The visual semantics variations is jointly influenced by $T$, $I$ and $S(\cdot)$.
 Let \scalebox{0.9}{$\text{do}(T \neq T_a)$} and \scalebox{0.9}{$\text{do}(T = T_a)$} represent two types of interventions. \scalebox{0.9}{$\text{do}(T \neq T_a)$} represents an intervention where $T$ differs in meaning from the anchor sentence $T_a$.
 The visual semantic variation caused by this intervention is denoted as:

+\scalebox{0.9}{$\text{do}(T = T_a)$} represents an intervention where $T$ match the meaning of the anchor sentence $T_a$.
+The visual semantic variation caused by this intervention is denoted as:

+By comparing visual variations under semantic change interventions and semantic maintenance interventions, we determine the ACE of textual semantic variations:

-The SemVarEffect score $\kappa$ quantifies the influence of input semantic variations on output semantic variations.
-The alignment score consists of object and relation (triple) components, each contributing up to 0.5 to the total score.
-Under ideal conditions, where $f(\cdot)$ accurately represents the text through images and $S(\cdot)$ faithfully measures text-image alignment, $\kappa$ ranges from 0 to 1. $\kappa$ is maximized when $\gamma_{w/}^I$ reaches its upper bound of 1, which occurs in extreme cases where no relation between objects are identical, and $\gamma_{w/o}^I$ reaches its optimal value of 0.
-More detailed analysis of the SemVarEffect score can be found in Appendix \ref{sec:appendix_alignment_score}-- \ref{sec:appendix_effect_score}.
+The SemVarEffect score $\kappa$ provides theoretically justified bounds (0.5-1.0) for the evaluation.
+The alignment score $S(\cdot)$ consists of object and relation (triple) components, each contributing up to 0.5 to the total score. $\kappa$ ranges from 0 to 1 under ideal conditions, where $f(\cdot)$ accurately represents the text through images and $S(\cdot)$ faithfully measures text-image alignment. \scalebox{0.9}{$\kappa > 0.5$} indicates semantically meaningful variations; \scalebox{0.9}{$0 < \kappa < 0.5$} indicates variations insensitive to semantics; \scalebox{0.9}{$\kappa \leq 0$} indicates random variations.
+When no triple remains identical under two interventions, $\kappa$ is maximized, with \scalebox{0.9}{$\gamma_{w/}^I$} reaching its upper bound and \scalebox{0.9}{$\gamma_{w/o}^I$} reaching its lower bound.
+More analysis are in Appendix \ref{sec:permute_effect_detail}.